 The COL applicant shall provide the NRC confirmatory dynamic and impact analyses of the new fuel storage racks, as requested by Subsection 9.1.1.1.6.

-These analyses are dependent on a vendor specific design and the as-built configuration of new fuel storage racks.
-A description of the dynamic and Impact (load drop) confirmatory analyses will be provided in an FSAR amendment in accordance with 10 CFR 50.71(e) prior to receipt of fuel.
-(COM 9.1-1)
+The new fuel storage racks in the new fuel vault were eliminated by STP DEP T1 2.5-1.
+New fuel will be stored in the fuel storage pool.